kittydepa/kittydepa/README.md

 - **Technical Writing & Documentation:**
   I create, review, and improve documentation for software teams — from SDKs and APIs to user guides and developer portals.
 I love making docs useful and usable.

-- **Developer Experience:**
+- **Software Development Life Cycle Experience:**
-  I work with cross-functional teams to streamline tooling and workflows, especially for Docs-as-Code setups and automation in documentation.
+  I work with cross-functional teams to streamline tooling and workflows, especially for (but not limited to) Docs-as-Code setups and automation in documentation.

 - **Python & Automation:**
   I like to (try to) build with Python, experiment with microcontrollers, and enjoy exploring automation solutions.